In this article:

 Legal Consequences

-Probation Violation: In many cases, individuals who are court-ordered to attend rehab are also placed on probation.
+Probation Violation: In many cases, individuals who are court-ordered to attend rehab may also be placed on probation.
 Leaving rehab without permission can be considered a probation violation, which may result in arrest and legal penalties.

 Fines and Additional Charges: The court may impose fines or issue additional charges for non-compliance with the court order, potentially leading to further legal troubles.